Choosing from the best life insurance companies is like walking into a grocery store with a significant sweet tooth. Where do you even begin?

 To put this into perspective, you wouldn’t expect to buy every piece of clothing you have from the same retailer, right?
 I can’t imagine a scenario where someone would try to purchase all their clothes at the same store just to not have to go look somewhere else for a better deal, a better fit, or a better style.

 Buying your life insurance privately will almost always yield you better premium payments, so long as you find a good life insurance company for your own situation.
 The best life insurance rates don’t always come from the same carriers.

-The best insurance companies for life insurance are those who give you the exact policy you need, for the best price you can get, with the stability and financial foundation we all expect of a multi-million or multi-billion dollar institution.
+The best insurance companies for life insurance are those who give you the exact policy you need, for the best price you can get (based on your age, gender and health), with the stability and financial foundation we all expect of a multi-million or multi-billion dollar institution.
 If you aren’t confident the company you do business with is going to be here in 5, 10, or 20 years, how can you be confident in a product which needs to last just as long?

 There are several characteristics you need to focus on when narrowing down your top life insurance companies to choose from:

 - Type of Company

 There are more than this, but focusing on these will help you get down to 8 or 10 which are most appropriate for you; remember, just because you haven’t yet heard of a life insurance company doesn’t mean they are not great.
 While some companies might have what you need, it might not be the best solution because of the health rating you’ll get, the level of service you require, or simply, price.

 This one is paramount, and should be included in all insurance reviews.
 Choosing a company that will be outlasted by its own product is not one you want to deal with.
 While it would be nearly impossible to sit down and rummage through the financial documents of all the possible companies, it is possible to get a good idea of where they stand financially by reviewing their financial ratings through independent rating agencies.
 The most reputable life insurance companies are rated by independent agencies, by request.